bhuh12/vue-router-tab/docs/guide/solutions.md

    2. Hide `<router-view>` by `v-if` and show it after transition ends or `nextTick`.

+4. Get the routing depth where the current component is:

+   Recursively find the corresponding value of the nearest parent component with `$vnode.data.routerViewDepth`.

-4. Nested Routes share same tabs:
+5. Nested Routes share same tabs:

    Get `path` of current matched route from `$route.matched`.

-5. Visit page **a** from a nested route, and go to a page of another route, then visit page **b** from the same nested route.
+6. Visit page **a** from a keep-alive nested route, and go to a page of another route, then visit page **b** from the same nested route.
 The displayed page is still **a**:

-   After matching to the current scenario, manually replace the `$el` of the correct routing component.
+   Run `$forceUpdate` to force update the component on the page `activated`.

+   Side effect: Subroutine page **a** will still trigger the `activated` hook

-6. Iframe tab gets reloaded on switching:
+7. Iframe tab gets reloaded on switching:

    1. Extract `<iframe>` to outer layer of `<router-view>`, and show/hide it via `v-show`.

    2. Create a separate iframe route component, and manage `<iframe>` dom element in lifecycle hook methods, i.e., add, show, hide and remove.

-7. Js bundle size gets too big:
+8. Js bundle size gets too big:

    When building as lib, set `useBuiltIns` to `false` in `babel.config.js`, which means not including Polyfill in final bundle.